Expedia Names Santa Monica Most Scenic Destination in Greater Los Angeles

 This classic American bar and grill overlooks another classic location: the Santa Monica Pier.
 The bar at Del Frisco’s Grille is a hot spot for well-crafted cocktails like the “Adult Milkshake” with Nocello walnut liqueur and creme de cacao.

 Élephante Beach House

 Restaurateur Nick Mather, known for Eveleigh, Goldies and Little Ruby, opened a brand-new beach bar, Élephante Beach House.
 The space features an expansive second-floor lounge, complete with sweeping views of the Pacific Ocean, full bar, and a light menu of food items.

-Perched seven floors up on the penthouse level of Hotel Shangri-La, ONYX is an indoor-outdoor rooftop bar that is a favorite amongst visitors and locals alike serving signature cocktails such as the Berry Apropos, made with seasonal berries and Champagne.
+Perched seven floors up on the penthouse level of The Beacon Hotel, ONYX is an indoor-outdoor rooftop bar that is a favorite amongst visitors and locals alike serving signature cocktails such as the Berry Apropos, made with seasonal berries and Champagne.
 Or, relax poolside on the Streamline Moderne Art Deco design hotel deck and dip your toes into the full-size swimming pool and Jacuzzi with the purchase of a public pool day pass.